 On-road mobile transportation is one of several broad categories contributing to the formation of ground-level ozone.
 To meet the federal air quality standard in this region, reductions are needed from all source sectors.
-The 2035 RTP recommends increased funding for H-GAC's mobile source emission reducing programs, such as:
+The amended 2035 RTP Update, which was approved by the Policy Council at its April 27, 2012 meeting, includes continued funding for regional mobile source emission reducing programs at or above current funding levels (approx. \$10 million per year) Through 2035.
+These programs currently include: